Losant/losant-docs/docs/user-accounts/overview.md

 ## Change Password

 Once logged in, you can change your password at any time by providing it on the `Change Password` tab in your user settings.
-If you forgot your password and cannot login, navigate to the <a href="https://accounts.getstructure.io/forgot-password" target="_blank">forgot password page</a>.
+If you forgot your password and cannot login, navigate to the <a href="https://accounts.losant.com/forgot-password" target="_blank">forgot password page</a>.

 ![Reset Password](/images/user-accounts/reset-password.png "Reset Password")

 ## Two-Factor Authentication

-Structure's 2-factor authentication protects your account against unauthorized access even in the event your password has been compromised.
+Losant's 2-factor authentication protects your account against unauthorized access even in the event your password has been compromised.

-To use Structure's 2-factor authentication you must have a mobile/desktop application that supports the open [TOTP](http://tools.ietf.org/html/rfc6238) standard.
+To use Losant's 2-factor authentication you must have a mobile/desktop application that supports the open [TOTP](http://tools.ietf.org/html/rfc6238) standard.
 Google Authenticator is available for both [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2 "Google Authenticator - Android") and [iOS](https://itunes.apple.com/us/app/google-authenticator/id388497605?mt=8 "Google Authenticator - iOS").
 Another excellent application for managing TOTP accounts is [Authy](https://www.authy.com/app/) which has both mobile and desktop clients.

 ### Enabling 2-Factor Authentication

-Navigate to your `Account Settings` by clicking your name in the top right of the Structure application and selecting `Account Settings` in the dropdown.
+Navigate to your `Account Settings` by clicking your name in the top right of the Losant application and selecting `Account Settings` in the dropdown.
 Then select the `Two Factor Auth` tab.

 ![View 2-Factor Auth](/images/user-accounts/view-2fa.png "View 2-Factor Auth")